Call 111 if you’re worried about symptoms or other health conditions that put you at a higher risk.

 Booking appointments online

 Many GP surgeries allow you to book and cancel appointments on their website.
 But they may only make some appointments available online.
-If you need an appointment quickly or for the same day, call the surgery as soon as it opens to book.
+If you need an appointment quickly or for the same day, call the surgery as soon as it opens.

 Phone or video appointments